Insight - Slowboat to China: No quick fix for luxury yacht firm Ferretti

 A Chinese plant should also help overcome another problem, China's 43 percent import tax on luxury goods.

-Besides the 374 million euros (£262.1 million) spent on the acquisition, Weichai invested another 80 million euros via a capital increase, the bulk of which will be used to develop 27 new models over three years.
+Besides the 374 million euros (266.7 million pounds) spent on the acquisition, Weichai invested another 80 million euros via a capital increase, the bulk of which will be used to develop 27 new models over three years.
 The firm's seven brands include Riva, Ferretti Yachts, Pershing and Itama.

 Ferretti has nonetheless scaled back its expectations for the Asia-Pacific region to only around 15 percent of global sales, half what it originally forecast, and shelved plans for a Hong Kong listing.